Find helpful tips on how to better manage your money

 If you’re on the property ladder, the possibility of moving comes into play as children grow.
 Sometimes the best option is to trade up, but this will cost more than you are paying now.
 Lots of people ask us should they buy first or sell first?
 It all depends on whether you can afford to pay for two homes.
 Many of our customers have sold their old home before they take out a mortgage with us for the new one.

-As always planning helps.
-Our mortgage calculators can help you figure out how much you might be able to borrow for that first time home, a move, a self-build or an investment property.
+As always. planning helps.
+Our mortgage calculators can help you figure out how much you might be able to borrow for that first time home, a move or a selfbuild property.

 Because of what home means, lots of us invest in making where we live just right.
 And sometimes a technology or furnishing makeover is just what we need.
 Think of how to pay for it all, maybe consider saving in advance or taking out a personal loan if you think you can afford to.